aksaeri/site-aksaeri-com/content/project/scale-up-toolkit/index.md

 ---
 title: Scale up toolkit
 date: 2023-09-16T05:58:52.754Z
-summary: >-
+summary: |-
   When we know that a behaviour change intervention has worked in a pilot or trial, how can we scale it up to achieve greater impact and reach?

-  I led this work at BehaviourWorks in collaboration with the Victorian government Behavioural Insights Unit to develop an evidence-informed toolkit to help behavioural insights researchers and practitioners improve the scale up of their behaviour change interventions.
+  I led this work at BehaviourWorks Australia in collaboration with the Victorian government Behavioural Insights Unit to develop an evidence-informed toolkit to help behavioural insights researchers and practitioners improve the scale up of their behaviour change interventions.

   Read more on the [BehaviourWorks Australia website](https://www.behaviourworksaustralia.org/major-projects/scale-up)